billahdotdev/javascripting/README.md

 # javascripting

-This repository contains solutions and exercises for the 20 topics of JavaScript from the NodeSchool javascripting workshop
+This repository contains solutions and exercises for the 20 topics of JavaScript from the "NodeSchool javascripting workshop"

 ## Contents